Subdivision Directional Fields: Applications

 \section{Applications}

-In the following, we apply our SEM framework for several applications that use piecewise-constant directional fields.
-We implemented the subdivision and the resulting applications using MATLAB, and measured timings on a desktop with an Intel i7-4790 (3.6GHz) CPU and 12 GB of RAM.
+In the following, we apply our SHM framework to several applications that use PCVF directional fields in their pipeline.
+We implemented the subdivision operators in C++ using the Directional library~\cite{Directional}, and the applications using MATLAB.
+Times are measured on a laptop with an Intel i7-7700HQ (2.8GHz) CPU and 32 GB of RAM.

 \paragraph{Vector field design}